Type K vs. Type J Thermocouple Wire: Which One To Buy?

 Type K thermocouple wire and Type J thermocouple wire are both versatile, reliable, and cheap types of thermocouples, but their applications do not overlap as often as you might think.

-Use type K Thermocouple cable in high-temperature applications, corrosive environments, and applications where the cable is prone to oxidation.
+General advice is to use type K Thermocouple cable in high-temperature applications, corrosive environments, and applications where the cable is prone to oxidation.
 This includes damp applications and the ones that are submerged in water.
 Type J cable is your best bet in lower temperatures, as its temperature range starts at -40°C. It is also perfect for vacuum applications.
-In all other applications that do not specifically match these criteria, both Type K and Type J thermocouple wire can be used as long as their temperature range is met.
+In all other applications that do not precisely match these criteria, both Type K and Type J thermocouple wires can be used as long as their temperature range is met.

 For thermocouple grade and thermocouple extension cables, visit Nassau National Cable.